What impact do Gas Standards on Flow or Volume measurements?

 Each manufacturer can stipulate which gas standard their device uses.
 BTPS is often used in the ventilation environment.

-Here’s an example from our headquarters in Buchs, Switzerland 450 meters above sea level (960mbar) at a sunny window space with a temperature of 28°C and a relative humidity of 50%.
-The device in this example supplies a steady flow of 100 liters per minute (LPM.)
+Here’s an example from the Swiss city called Buchs which is 450 meters above sea level (960mbar) at a sunny day with a temperature of 28°C and a relative humidity of 50%.
+The gas flow source, in this example, provides a steady flow of 100 liters per minute (LPM.)

 STP: displays 100 LPM